Ali Shariati: On the role of women

 In Expectations from the Muslim Woman, also called Our Expectations of the Muslim Woman, first given in 1975, Shariati discusses women's rights in Islam.
 The point of his lecture is not to show that women's rights do not exist in Islam, but to show that what Shariati saw as anti-Islamic traditions have had tragic results for Muslim women.
-He uses Fatima Zahra, the daughter of Muhammad, as an example of a woman who played a significant role in political life.
+He uses Fatima, the daughter of Muhammad, as an example of a woman who played a significant role in political life.

 He begins his lecture by stating that:

 Most often, we are satisfied by pointing out that Islam gives great value to science or establishes progressive rights for women.
 Unfortunately we never actually use or benefit from this value or these rights.